 How Does the COBRA Subsidy Work?

-- An Employee Becomes Eligible for COBRA: Usually as a result of termination or a reduction in hours.
+- An Employee Becomes Eligible for COBRA: Typically as a result of termination or a reduction in hours.

-- The Employer Notifies All Qualifying Employees About the COBRA Subsidy: This must be done beginning April 1, 2021, within 60 days of the employee’s qualifying event.
+- The Employer Notifies All Qualifying Employees About the COBRA Subsidy: This was to be done beginning April 1, 2021, within 60 days of the employee’s qualifying event.

-- The Employee Elects COBRA Benefits: This needs to happen within 63 days of becoming eligible.
+- The Employee Elects COBRA Benefits: This was to happen within 63 days of becoming eligible.

-- The Employer Pays the Carrier: This covers the cost of the healthcare premium.
+- The Employer Pays the Carrier: This covered the cost of the healthcare premium.

-- The Government Reimburses the Employer: This repayment arrives via a payroll tax credit, but only when the organization files Form 941 on its quarterly taxes.
+- The Government Reimburses the Employer: This repayment arrived via a payroll tax credit, but only when the organization filed Form 941 on its quarterly taxes.

 2021 COBRA Subsidy Employee Notice Requirement

-- The name, address, and telephone number necessary to contact the plan administrator and any other person with relevant information regarding the premium subsidy.
+- All information needed to contact the plan administrator such as name, address and phone number, as well as persons with relevant information regarding the premium subsidy.

 - A description of the special 60-day election period.